Robert Moses Playground: 2000s proposal

-In 2002, a proposal was made by the city to allow for the United Nations to construct a skyscraper on the western portion of the park's land that would be connected to its existing campus via a tunnel under 42nd Street.
-The new building would have been used as swing space during renovation of the Secretariat Building and would have subsequently been used by the United Nations as additional office space.
-The loss of parkland was proposed to be offset by the construction of a new park in the form of an expansion of the East River Greenway alongside the United Nations campus.
+In 2002, a proposal was made by the city to allow for the UN to construct a skyscraper on the western portion of the park's land that would be connected to its existing campus via a tunnel under 42nd Street.
+The new building would have been used as swing space during renovation of the Secretariat Building and would have subsequently been used by the UN as additional office space.
+The loss of parkland was proposed to be offset by the construction of a new park in the form of an expansion of the East River Greenway alongside the UN campus.
 This proposal was rejected by the New York State Legislature in 2005.